philipstubbs13/vba-challenge/README.md

 After the script has completed, go to the Excel workbook, and you should see the results of the script.

-Here are screenshots of what the output looks like when I ran the scripts on my computer:
+Here are screenshots of what the output looks like when I ran the scripts on my computer.
+These screenshots are also available in the **VBAStocks/screenshots** folder of this repository.

 ### 2014 Stock Data